hollyschinsky/pgday-eu-star-track/lesson4.md

        })

   **Parameters:**
-  - `searchList` - the class selector for the list containing the data to search
-  - `searchIn` - set to the class selector for the content to be searched.
+  -`searchList` - the class selector for the list containing the data to search -`searchIn` - set to the class selector for the content to be searched.
 Defaults to `.item-title` otherwise.
-  - `found` - the class selector for the element or block to display with the matches found
-  - `notFound` - the class selector for the element to display in the case where no matches were found
+  -`found` - the class selector for the element or block to display with the matches found -`notFound` - the class selector for the element to display in the case where no matches were found

    >These parameters can also be initialized inline the HTML with `data-*` attributes.
   See the [Framework7 docs on Pages](http://framework7.io/docs/pages.html) to learn more about the events that can be handled for a page.